lowl1f3/Gerbera-Script/README.md

   Set-Location -Path "Path\To\Script\Folder"
   ```

-* Set execution policy to be able to run scripts only in the current PowerShell session
+* Set execution policy to run scripts only in the current PowerShell session

   ```powershell
   Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force